developer-zebra/developer-zebra-site/src/datawedge/8-0/guide/licensing/index.md

 ## Unlicensed Devices

-On unlicensed Zebra Professional devices, applications with MultiBarcode or NextGen SimulScan enabled (using profile configuration or intent APIs) are only able to scan single barcodes.
+On unlicensed Zebra Professional devices, applications with MultiBarcode or NextGen SimulScan enabled (using profile configuration or intent APIs) can scan only single barcodes.
 The use of SWITCH_SCANNER_PARAMS and SET_CONFIG APIs are affected.
 See the following subsections for more information.

 Without a valid MDNA Enterprise license, **Configure NG SimulScan Configuration** cannot be accessed from DataWedge.
 Instead, the following alert is displayed: